justinchoi001/liferay-learn-0/docs/en/03-platform-overview/defining-environment-variables.md

 1. Click _Services_ in the left menu on the environment (for example, UAT).
 1. Click the *Environment Variables* tab.
-1. Enter each environment variable as a key-value pair (for example, to enable clustering):
+1. Enter each environment variable as a key-value pair (for example, to disable clustering):
     * **Key**: `LCP_PROJECT_LIFERAY_CLUSTER_ENABLED`
     * **Value**:  `false`
 1. Click *Update Environment Variables*.